ServiceNow (Flow Designer) v2

 Click Submit to create the trigger profile.

-Configure the Incident Alerts integration
+Configure the Incident Alerts page

 In this setup, you'll configure the settings that will trigger a signal to Flow Designer when a ServiceNow incident is created or updated.